PhoenixPan/JavaCookBook/PraticalQuestions.md

 # K-elements

-1. Binary reduction: so many I/O (logk) between each stage
+1. Binary reduction: so many I/O (logk) between each stage (if the dataset is too large to be put in memory)
   * A1 A2 -> A12  A3 A4 -> A34  <-1|2->  A12 A34 -> A14
   * Time = O(nk * log(k))
 2. minHeap(): only one I/O for each element (n)